BSCPGROUPHOLDINGSLLC/WILSON-ELSER-DICKER-LASKOWITZ-MOV/README.md

 ### STATE FARM ASSOCIATES FUNDS TRUST GROWTH FUND
 ### STATE FARM GROWTH FUND.

+-- THEY HOLD THOSE NOTES WITH " NO CERTIFICATE OF OCCUPANCY " -- AND PRESENT THEM TO THE BANKS / FINANCIAL INDUSTRY TO GET A LOAN.

 TICKER: STFGX
 	SEC FILE NUMBER: 811-01519
 	SERIES: S000002055